fabian-sp/ncOPT/README.md

     problem = SQPGS(f, gI, gE)
     problem.solve()
 ```
-Here `f` is the objective function, and `gI` and `gE` are a list of inequality and equality constaints.
+Here `f` is the objective function, and `gI` and `gE` are a list of inequality and equality constraints.
 An empty list can be passed if no (in)equality constraints are needed.

 ### The `ObjectiveOrConstraint` class